This post was updated on January 18, 2022

 Staining a Deck in the Spring 2022 Tips

-It is exciting when the weather starts to warm up and you have the urge tackle your deck stain project at the first sign of spring.
+It is exciting when the weather starts to warm up and you have the urge to tackle your deck stain project at the first sign of spring.
 However, this might be a bad idea.
 Stop yourself before you run to the store or your web browser to buy your deck stain supplies.
 Make sure you take a look at the long-term forecast and make sure it won’t rain for the next 48 hours at least and temperatures won’t drop below 50 degrees F. Also, watch out for pollen levels in the area.
 If pollen lands on your drying deck stain, it can promote the growth of mold and mildew.

 When shopping for a new deck stain, make sure you look for a semi-transparent finish.
 According to thousands of reviews, the best, highest quality decks have a semi-transparent finish.
 This is because of several factors, including ease of application, appearance after application, prevention of UV damage after 2 years, wear and tear after 2 years, change in color quality, and prevention of mold/mildew after 2 years.

 After you prep, your wood deck with either a Cleaner or Stripper followed by Brightener, make sure your wood surface is completely dry before applying the Stain.
 This goes for all brands of stain except for Restore-A-Deck.
 The Restore-A-Deck stain can be applied to damp wood surfaces, allowing your wood stain project to be completed in just one day.

 Your wood deck goes through a lot of stress throughout the year.
 Treat it right with a proper stain regimen and it will serve you right throughout its lifetime.